What are the Rights and Duties of Promoters, Allottees and Real Estate Agents under RERA Act?

 - To participate in the registration of Conveyance Deed.

-Functions of Real Estate Agents under RERA
+What are the Functions and Duties of Real Estate Agents under RERA?

-- Compulsorily Agent / Broker RERA registration
+- Compulsorily get Agent / Broker RERA registration;

 - To maintain proper books of accounts and records as prescribed;